zeskeertwee/atletiek-nu-api/api-cfworker/README.md

 ---
 `id`: a valid participant ID

-Returns all performances for the participant ID, alongside all competitions they participated in.
+Returns all performances for the participant ID, alongside all competitions they participated in, and the timetable for the competition.

 `GET /competitions/registrations/[id]`
 ---